Starting with spreadsheets

 A table cell can contain a value (text or number) or a formula.

 If a cell contains a formula, it actually contains both that formula and a value calculated by that formula.
 While we are on a cell, we will see that calculated value.
-In the formula bar, we will see the formula in that cell.
+In the formula bar, we will see the formula for that cell.
 Here is how that looks:

-But, if we double click on the cell and enter it, we will also be able to see and change the formula.
+But if we double-click on the cell and enter it, we will also be able to see and change the formula.
 Here is how that looks:

-We can also refer to another cell with formula, including empty cells, and those will be interpreted as zero.
+We can also refer to another cell with the formula, including empty cells, and those will be interpreted as zero.

-Formula can contain:
+Formulas can contain:

 - a value,